hacks-guide/Guide_Vita/docs/uninstalling-cfw.md

 1. Navigate to the "ur0:" directory.
   + If you have installed plugins or have a folder named "tai" in the "ux0:" directory, go there instead.
 1. Navigate to the folder named "tai".
 This folder hosts all plugins and configurations for plugins.
-1. Click the Square button to highlight it.
+1. Click the <Btn btn="square" /> button to highlight it.
 1. Navigate to the folder named "tai_old".
-1. Click the Square button to highlight it.
+1. Click the <Btn btn="square" /> button to highlight it.
-1. Click the Triangle button to open the side menu, and navigate to "Delete".
+1. Click the <Btn btn="triangle" /> button to open the side menu, and navigate to "Delete".
 Click the "Yes" option.
 1. Check the "ux0:" (or "ur0:" directory) for the "tai" or "tai_old" folders.
 If they are there, delete those as well.
 1. Your plugin folders have now been deleted.
 1. Exit out of the VitaShell application.